maelvls/maelvls.github.io/content/2020/packets-eye-of-a-service/index.md

 might see some mentions of ingresses since Traefik is an ingress controller but I will not describe the traffic handling at the L7 level.

-An ingress controller, like Traefik, is a binary running as a simple deployment that watches all Ingress objects and live-updates the L7 proxy.
-Traefik has the nice property of embeding both the "ingress watcher" and the L7 proxy in a single binary.
+An ingress controller is a binary running as a simple deployment that watches all Ingress objects and live-updates the L7 proxy.
+Traefik qualifies as an ingress controllers: it has the nice property of embeding both the "ingress watcher" and the L7 proxy in a single binary.
 HAProxy and Nginx both use separate ingress controllers.
 And in order to get L4 traffic coming to the L7 proxy, we usually use a service that has the type `LoadBalancer`.

 I call "service-lb controller" a binary that watches service objects that have the `LoadBalancer` type.
 Any time the Google's service-lb controller